gear-foundation/academy/docs/14-async-communication/implementation.md

     }
     ```

     Where `msg_source` is an account sending a message to the main contract.
-Operation is the action that the logic contract should process and status is the transaction status.
+Operation is the action the logic contract should process, and status is the transaction status.
 It's the following enum:

     ```rust
     pub enum TransactionStatus {